-A new row labeled “Accepts” appears, followed by “Anything” or a list of input types, depending on the shortcut.
+A new row labeled “Accepted Types” appears, followed by “Anything” or a list of input types, depending on the shortcut.
 “Anything” tells you that the shortcut will accept all types of content input when you run the shortcut in another app.

-Optional: To limit the type of input, in the Accepts row, tap , tap one or more rows to remove accepted content types (Contacts or Files, for example), then tap Settings.
+Optional: To limit the type of input, tap in the Accepted Types row, tap one or more rows to remove accepted content types (Contacts or Files, for example), then tap Settings.